Sonic the Hedgehog: Triple Trouble: Legacy

-In August 2022, an unofficial fan remake titled Sonic the Hedgehog: Triple Trouble 16-bit by independent developer Noah Copeland was released for Windows via Game Jolt, with an Android release planned at a later date.
+In August 2022, an unofficial fan remake titled Sonic Triple Trouble 16-Bit, by indie developer Noah Copeland, was released for Windows via Game Jolt, with Android and macOS ports later following.
 It is built on the GameMaker Studio engine with a style reminiscent of the 16-bit Sonic games.
 Copeland was inspired to remake Triple Trouble after playing it and thinking it was a "good classic Sonic game buried under 8-bit limitations".
+The remake received overwhelmingly positive reception from critics - Stuart Gipp of TechRadar called it a "world-class fangame" that vastly improved on the original, praising its "joyous set pieces" and "masterful compositions".
+Alex Donaldson of VG247 described it as one of his favorite Sonic fangames, saying that it constantly added new mechanics and had an excellent soundtrack, and summing it up as a "worthy successor to Sonic Mania that would have been "dangerously close to a 5-star [...] review", were it official.

-Nack the Weasel was later included in some Sonic comics series and the games Sonic Drift 2 (1995), Sonic the Fighters (1996), and Sonic Mania (2017).
+Fang was later included in some Sonic comics series and the games Sonic Drift 2 (1995), Sonic the Fighters (1996), Sonic Mania (2017), and Sonic Superstars (2023).